 West Virginia residents may be eligible for the PROMISE Scholarship, a merit-based financial aid program.
 Students who achieve certain academic goals are eligible to receive funds to help pay for college.
 Eligible high school graduates will receive annual awards up to $4,750 to cover the cost of tuition and mandatory fees at public or independent institutions in West Virginia.

-It is the intent of Pierpont Community & Technical College to promote and foster the highest degree of scholarship from our students.
+It is the intent of Pierpont Community & Technical College to promote and foster the highest degree of scholarship for our students.
 To assist students in this effort, we award scholarships primarily on merit and need.
 The objective of Pierpont's scholarship program is to foster the recruitment and retention of a diverse student body with special talents.

 Scholarships are provided through the Pierpont Foundation and their generous donors and Institutional Funds.
 They are awarded based on various criteria that may be determined by donors, programs of study, or institutional scholarship committees.